seanmull/vimwiki/index.md

 - [ ] Make [list of stuff to get before moving](list of stuff to get before moving)
 - [ ] [LeetCode](LeetCode), take notes on all problems done so far, proiritize the 44 youTube
 - [ ] Look into [stuff for taxes](stuff for taxes)
+- [ ] Talk with brad about [getting connected to server via telepresence method](getting connected to server via telepresence method)

 ## Backlog